pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 So yes we've just made it convoluted for no reason but BEAR WITH ME!

-## stage 3: The 'g' Function
+## Stage 3: The 'g' Function

 Now, the real watermarking begins here in Stage 3.

-We're going to change just one thing from Stage 2, which is the coin flip -- we're going to replace it with a simple function, called `g`, which sometimes has a preference between the two candidates it's given.
+We're going to change just one thing from Stage 2, which is the coin flip -- we'll replace it with a simple function, called `g`, which, sometimes, has a preference between the two candidates it's given.

 Other than that, the process is exactly the same as in Stage 2, as you can see: